Texas Health and Human Services Commission

 - Trade Adjustment Assistance Act Program

 - SNAP E&T Program.
-Note: E&T Workfare also meets this work requirement even if it is less than 20 hours per week.
+Note: E&T Workfare also meets this work requirement even if it is less than an average of 20 hours per week.

 Verification Requirements, A-1970

-An individual is exempt from the 18-50 work requirement if
+An individual is exempt from the SNAP ABAWD work requirement if:

 - a member of a SNAP EDG where a household member on the SNAP EDG is under age 18,